David Dodds (cricketer)

-David Henry Dodd (born 13 November 1981) is a former English cricketer.
+David Henry Dodd (born 13 November 1981) in Manchester is a former English cricketer.
 Dodd was a right-handed batsman who bowled left-arm Seam bowling.
-He was born in Manchester.

-Dodd represented the Derbyshire Cricket Board in three List A matches.
+He represented the Derbyshire Cricket Board in three List A matches.
 These came against the Gloucestershire Cricket Board and Derbyshire in the 2000 NatWest Trophy and against Cambridgeshire in the 2001 Cheltenham & Gloucester Trophy.